-The gravity of these side effects, coupled with what it found to be less-than-satisfactory results, led the European Medicines Agency – the European Union’s equivalent of the FDA – to refuse to approve Xeljanz for use in Europe.8
+The gravity of these side effects led the European Medicines Agency to refuse to approve Xeljanz for use in Europe.
+This is the European Union’s equivalent of the FDA.8

 2.1.
 Xeljanz and liver damage

-One of Xeljanz’s serious side effects is liver damage,9 which is particularly prevalent when someone taking Xeljanz has also been consuming alcohol.
+One of Xeljanz’s serious side effects is liver damage.9 This is particularly prevalent when someone taking Xeljanz has also been consuming alcohol.

-Numerous medical studies and clinical safety trials that have looked at Xeljanz have monitored three biomarkers that doctors use to gauge the health of a patient’s liver:
+Numerous medical studies and safety clinical trials that have looked at Xeljanz have monitored three liver biomarkers:

 - Alanine transaminase, or ALT

 - Aspartate transaminase, or AST, and

-One study consolidated the results of 25 other studies, involving 8,115 people taking Xeljanz and 1,841 others taking a placebo.
+One study consolidated the results of 25 other studies.
+These studies involved 8,115 people taking Xeljanz and 1,841 others taking a placebo.
 It found that all three biomarkers were more likely to be higher in people taking Xeljanz than those on a placebo.
 Sometimes more than three times the upper limit of normal.10

 One of the clinical trials run by Pfizer found similar results.
-While it only involved 140 people, the trial found that 19% of people taking Xeljanz had elevated ALT readings, compared to only 4% of those taking a placebo.
+It involved only 140 people.
+But the trial found that 19% of people taking Xeljanz had elevated ALT readings.
+This is compared to only 4% of those taking a placebo.
 Worse, 3% of Xeljanz participants had ALT readings three times the upper limit of normal.
 This is compared to no one in the placebo group.11

-Another study found a strong connection between the dosage of Xeljanz and the likelihood and the severity of liver damage, with higher Xeljanz doses related to worse liver damage.12
+Another study found a strong connection between the dosage of Xeljanz and the likelihood and the severity of liver damage.
+Higher Xeljanz doses are related to worse liver damage.12

 2.2.
 Xeljanz and cancer

-Taking Xeljanz has also been found to increase the odds of someone developing malignant tissue, also known as cancer.
+Taking Xeljanz has also been found to increase the odds of someone developing malignant tissue, known as cancer.
 Xeljanz affects JAK enzymes, which are responsible for the growth and spread of cells.
 Therefore, Xeljanz has not been strictly associated with one type of cancer.
 Rather, it has been connected to a variety of cancer types, including:

 - Breast cancer,